o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/future-work.md

 ### Improved shape to height workflows

-It's currently somewhat non-intuitive to create terrain heights directly from primitive shape components.
-The best options are to use either the Shape Falloff Gradient or the Surface Altitude Gradient, but they're both currently problematic.
-The Shape Falloff Gradient creates falloff based on distance from the bottom of a box, not just simply the position of the shape within a box, so it's hard to control.
+Currently, it's somewhat non-intuitive to create terrain heights directly from primitive shape components.
+The best options are to use either the Shape Falloff Gradient or the Surface Altitude Gradient, but they're both problematic.
+The Shape Falloff Gradient creates falloff based on a shape's distance from the bottom of a box instead of falloff from the shape's world position, making it hard to control.
 The Surface Altitude Gradient doesn't support falloff and the auto-refresh doesn't work.
-Either of these components could be improved, or a new component could be added, to make it easier to just place a shape with falloff into the world and turn it into a height gradient.
+Either of these components can be improved or a new component can be added, to make it easier to place a shape with falloff into the world and turn it into a height gradient.

 ### Masking / blending